Pushpalanka/APIMCustomSecurity/README.md

 [2018-10-26 13:31:53,362] DEBUG - wire HTTPS-Sender I/O dispatcher-3 << "[\r][\n]"
 ```

-The below header above will be sent to the backend request.
+You can see from above below `Authorization` header above will be sent to the backend request.

 ```
 [2018-10-26 13:31:53,361] DEBUG - wire HTTPS-Sender I/O dispatcher-3 << "Authorization: ABC YWJjZGVmZy0tcHFyc3R1dg[\r][\n]"